Air Quality Compliance

-The Air Quality Compliance and Enforcement Division annually conducts more than 10,000 inspections of various types, including construction sites and vacant lots for dust control, manufacturing facilities, fuel storage and distribution facilities, dry cleaners, vehicle refinishers and a host of other sources of air pollution.
-In the event an inspector issues a notice of non-compliance, the inspection file is referred to the division’s enforcement team.
-Referrals will typically include photographs, the inspection report including a narrative description of the violation(s), and additional supporting evidence.
+The Air Quality Compliance and Enforcement Division is responsible for ensuring that facilities are in compliance with applicable regulations and permit conditions.
+The division annually conducts more than 10,000 inspections of various types, including construction sites and vacant lots for dust control, manufacturing facilities, fuel storage and distribution facilities, dry cleaners, vehicle refinishers, and a host of other sources of air pollution.

+The division investigates over 1,000 complaints each year regarding air pollution concerns raised by residents of the County.
 In the performance of their duties, division staff may initiate measures to control sources in violation of applicable regulations and permit conditions and begin the enforcement process by recommending legal action against potential violators.